What Do You Understand By The Term Embezzlement?

 - Lawful possession

 - Criminal conversion

 Checks without endorsement have no value, but when the endorsement is forged it gives value to make embezzlement.
 The common elements for embezzlement are:

 1) The property must be not of accused but belong to a person such as principal or an employer.

 2) The property should be converted to original and lawful possession to the defendants.

 3) The position of the defendant should be in the position of trust so that property is converted by fraudulently.

 4) The defendant should have the intent to defraud the owner.

-The employer or principal should be the owner of the property which is embezzled by the employee or agent at the time when this offense is committed.
+For embezzlement penal code has provided for various provisions such as cheating, wrongful conversion of the property, misappropriation etc. The employer or principal should be the owner of the property which is embezzled by the employee or agent at the time when this offense is committed.
 The exceptions are also there as co-owner of the property.
 Tenants and Joint Tenants can never be guilty of this offense w.r.t property which is jointly owned.
 If a co-owner wrongfully transfers the property which is jointly owned then there is no transfer of the property.
 If any person has any kind of interest in the property which is jointly held with another person, then the person can’t be convicted of embezzlement relating to that property.